mkurath/Github-Editor-New-Repository/docs/class2/labinfo.rst

 Connect to Lab Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please refer to Figure 1.
-We are simulating internal and external access
-to VDI with 2 Windows desktops.
-When viewing the “corporate-pc” session,
-imagine you are sitting at your office desk.
-Likewise, viewing the
-“home-pc” session is like you are sitting at home, or anywhere outside
-of the company network.

-The lab is hosted in a cloud provider Ravello.
+The jumphost used in this lab is hosted in a cloud provider Ravello.
 Lab instructors will
 provide a URL and a unique student number to access the environment.
 Each attendee is expected to have a computer with a modern browser and a
 RDP client.